PatrickGitundu/tax_lookup/README.md

 docker build -t [NAME YOUR IMAGE] . docker run -dit --name [NAME YOUR CONTAINER] IMAGE
 ```
-Once done you can view the app from the container's IP address.
+<p>Once done you can view the app from the container's IP address.</p>
-Enter the Account number you would like and
+<p>Enter the Account number you would like and you should receive the tax balance info.</p>